lupyuen/lupyuen.github.io/src/flash.md

 len      = 0
 ```

-It says that our Firmware Image is located at ROM address `0x10000`.
+It says that our Firmware Image is located at offset `0x10000`.

 _(But why two contiguous sections: `0x10000` and `0xD8000`?)_